ETymch/Public-information-and-strategic-complementarities/README.md

 What's coming?

 1. Additional notebooks and findings from the computational model.
 2. Empirical treatment of the results of the work: Public information and inflation expectations in Russia.
+See the calibrated model for the draft results
 3. English-language versions of thesis: will be added by chapter.
-4. Studying othes specifications of stochastic process (direction is described in the conclusion.
+4. Studying othes specifications of stochastic process (direction is described in the conclusion).